Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Ritual
 The Ritual aspect of the archetype is really an afterthought, but provides surprising value.

 The Ritual Spell [Dragonometry](#Spells) can easily be searched by [Rubic Diagonal](#Link-Monsters) if needed, and can Summon the Ritual Monster [Driangle](#Monsters) from anywhere, with requirements that are relatively easy to fulfill.
-Usually your field and Grave are a given, but the hand is often depleten, in which case the opponent’s field provides the third location (with a [Rubic Token](#Tokens) Summoned there).
+Usually your field and Grave are a given, but the hand is often depleted, in which case the opponent’s field provides the third location (with a [Rubic Token](#Tokens) Summoned there).

 Rubic Driangle is a highly threatening addition to any endboard, with a non-targeting banish and dangerous floating effect.
 Notably, it can move the Summoned Monster to *any* adjacent zone, making protecting it through occupying adjacent zones much harder.
-Its floating effect is also difficult to avoid (especially since Rituals can be returned to the hand), and dropping a surprise [Angle Link Monster](#Link-Monsters) can be devastyzing for the opponent.
+Its floating effect is also difficult to avoid (especially since Rituals can be returned to the hand), and dropping a surprise [Angle Link Monster](#Link-Monsters) can be devastating for the opponent.

 <table>
   <tr>